gyrogami logo

 You have now established that the customer is "one of those customers."
 It becomes much easier to pass off your company's incompetence as the customer's problem.
 You can say things like, "They have it out to get me.
 Just look at all these emails and phone calls!"

-It dissolves the customer's credibility while allowing someone to excuse their behavior because it's just a difficult customer.
-Never mind that the company's negligence defrauded or otherwise harmed you.
+It undermines the customer's credibility while allowing someone to excuse their behavior because it's just a difficult customer.
+Never mind that the company's negligence harmed you.
 Despite doing everything as a buyer to avoid being conned or manipulated, a determined seller always gets their way.
-You are the problem because the seller is perfectly fine with their illegal and unethical behavior.
+You are the problem because the seller is perfectly fine with their unethical behavior.

 Posted by M: July 4, 2022